MicrosoftDocs/windows-dev-docs/hub/apps/desktop/modernize/grant-identity-to-nonpackaged-apps.md

 ---
-description: Learn how to grant identity to non-packaged desktop apps so you can use modern Windows features in those apps.
+description: Learn how to grant identity to unpackaged desktop apps so you can use modern Windows features in those apps.
-title: Grant identity to non-packaged desktop apps ms.date: 04/23/2020 ms.topic: article
+title: Grant identity to unpackaged desktop apps ms.date: 04/23/2020 ms.topic: article
 keywords: windows 10, desktop, package, identity, MSIX, Win32